min2ha/ukwa-site/content/target/26220/index.en.md

   "subject": "UK General Election 2015"
 }

-# Design Council: Designing for a Better Britain

 Established in 1944 to demonstrate the value of industrial design in reviving post-war Britain, the Design Council is now an enterprising charity which works to improve people's lives through the use of design.